 Zucchetti's faucet warranty is decidedly sub-standard for the North American market.
 The warranty term is just five years, even on finishes (which have been proven over and over again to be nearly indestructible).
 What Zucchetti's management is telling you with its warranty is that it is not willing to bet its own Euros that its faucets will last more than five years.
 If they do, great.
 But, if not, Zucchetti does not want to pay for it.
 So, if six years down the road your Zucchetti finish starts to flake or your cartridge starts to drip, the problem is yours and yours alone to deal with.
 Zucchetti will do no more than sell you the parts to fix it.

 Italian faucet companies that sell in the U.S. such as Zucchetti, have evidently gotten the idea that they are competing only among themselves, so the standard 3-5 year European warranty is sufficient.
-It's not, and if they want to compete head to head with American faucet companies like has gotten the message and has steadily improved its warranty over time.
+It's not, and if they want to compete head to head with American faucet companies that offer lifetime warranties, they need to consider a much, much stronger warranty posture.
+One Italian company has gotten the message and has steadily improved its warranty over time.
 It started with a 5-year warranty, upgraded to ten years, and now guarantees its Italian-made faucets for a lifetime.
 There is no reason that Zucchetti cannot do the same.

 Imported Italian faucets comparable to Zucchetti include

-American made faucets of similar quality with stronger warranties include
+North American made or assembled faucets of similar quality with stronger warranties include

 We are continuing to research the company.
 If you have experience with Zucchetti faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.